ChilliCream/workshops/crypto/docs/docs/02-backend/03-Price Ticker/04-Nodes.md

 :::

 The specification defines an interface called `Node` that contains a single field called `id` which must be of the type `ID`.
-The `ID` scalar serializes to a `String` or `Int` and represents and identifier.
-The `id` field of a node must be schema unique and allow the server to resolve the `Node` by only the identifier.
-The identifier by default is serialized as a base64 string containing the GraphQL typename and the identifier.
+The `ID` scalar serializes to `String` or `Int` and represents an identifier.
+The `id` field of a `Node` must return a schema-unique identifier and allow the server to resolve the `Node` by only the identifier.
+The identifier by default is serialized as a base64 string containing the GraphQL type name and the identifier.

-In order to opt into the `Global Object Identification` specification we need to change the GraphQL server configuration.
-For this head over to the `Program.cs`.
+To opt in to the `Global Object Identification` specification, we need to change the GraphQL server configuration.
+For this, head over to the `Program.cs`.

 ```csharp
 builder.Services